 a bucket ensures that all current and future objects in the bucket cannot be

-deleted or overwritten until they reach the age you define in the retention
+deleted or replaced until they reach the age you define in the retention

 policy.
-Attempts to delete or overwrite objects whose age is less than the
+Attempts to delete or replace objects whose age is less than the

 retention period fail with a